 Sonoma Canopy Tours offers the unique experience of zip-lining through the world-famous California Coastal Redwoods in western Sonoma County.
 Guests enjoy a two-and-a-half hour guided eco-tour that includes seven zip lines, two sky bridges, a spiral staircase, and an 80-foot rappel.
 Sonoma Canopy Tours, 6250 Bohemian Highway, Occidental, 888-494-7868.

 Get a free map from the nonprofit Sonoma County Farm Trails and explore some of Sonoma County's agricultural bounty, including cattle, sheep, pumpkins, honey, apples, melons, fields of lavender, olive oil, and more.
-For example, pet baby cows at McClelland’s Dairy in Petaluma, with 90-minute weekend farm tours scheduled throughout the summer.
+For example, pet baby cows at McClelland’s Dairy in Petaluma, on a 90-minute farm tour (reservations required).
 Experience "sustainable living from the inside-out" in the two-hour farm-life tours at Full House Farm in Sebastopol.
 Or search by region or type of farm, to create the farm tour that's best for you.
 Sonoma County Farm Trails, 707-837-8896.